Lallassu/bintris/README.md

 to generate shared libraries that are used for the Android build.
 The game works just as good on Linux as on Android.

 It all started as an experiment with Gomobile and ended up as a fully working game, after a lot of frustration and gotchas! ;)
+With that said, the source is a bit of a mess and I have some stuff on my todo-list such as implementing full parsing of wav header, a simple FSM for the game etc.

 ## Building From Source